status-im/specs/status-whisper-usage-spec.md

 ## Message confirmations

 Sending a message is a complex process where many things can go wrong.
-Message confirmations tells a node that a message originating from it has been received by its peers.
+Message confirmations tell a node that a message originating from it has been received by its peers.

 A node MAY send a message confirmation for any batch of messages received with a packet Messages Code (`0x01`).